 And notice, the demon spirit of Python did not say to follow Christ, but specifically to follow Paul's plan of salvation.
 In Acts 16:17, the demon Python-spirit says: " `These men are servants of the Most High God, who declare to us a way of salvation;'" So the message of Christ on salvation was not being promoted, but instead the demon was promoting Paul's very different plan of salvation.
 On the difference between these two gospels, see our page "Paul's Contradictions of Jesus."

 Hence, Acts 16:16-17 is further confirmation that Paul was unwittingly serving Satan.
-We already deduced this about Paul's vision of someone saying "I am Jesus" on a wilderness road when Jesus warned us not to trust when someone "comes in my name" in the wilderness (see Matt 24:5, 24-27) because the only way Jesus will be seen on earth after the Ascension was if every eye on earth sees Him.
+We already deduced this about the appearance to Paul and others with him of someone saying "I am Jesus" on a wilderness road when Jesus warned us not to trust when someone "comes in my name" in the wilderness (see Matt 24:5, 24-27) because the only way Jesus will be seen on earth after the Ascension was if every eye on earth sees Him.
 (See link.)
 But that is not what happened on the road to Damascus, is it?

 Then what about Paul casting out the demon in Jesus' name?
 Does this prove Paul knew the true Christ?
 Emphatically NO!